apptainer/apptainer-userdocs/environment_and_metadata.rst

  Environment from a base image
 *******************************

-When you build a container with {Singularity} you might *bootstrap* from a library or Docker image, or using Linux distribution bootstrap tools such as ``debootstrap``, ``yum`` etc.
+When you build a container with {Project} you might *bootstrap* from a library or Docker image, or using Linux distribution bootstrap tools such as ``debootstrap``, ``yum`` etc.